Notion (ancient city)

-H. W. Parke suggests that in the seventh century BC "Claros was in the control of Notion, which must have remained a small Aeolian town dominated by its more powerful inland neighbour [Colophon], but also protected by it against the threat of Lydia.
+Herbert William Parke suggests that in the seventh century BC "Claros was in the control of Notion, which must have remained a small Aeolian town dominated by its more powerful inland neighbour [Colophon], but also protected by it against the threat of Lydia.
 Notion itself was not big enough to send out colonies on its own."
 Persia conquered Colophon and Notion in the mid-sixth century BC, but they were liberated in the Greco–Persian Wars and joined the Delian League separately (Colophon paying three talents a year, the smaller Notion only a third of a talent).

 During the first years of the Peloponnesian War, Notion was split into factions, one of which called in mercenaries under Persian command; the Athenian admiral Paches ruthlessly restored the pro-Athenian faction to power, "and settlers were afterwards sent out from Athens, and the place colonized according to Athenian laws" (Thucydides III:34).
 Thereafter it served as an Athenian base.
 In 406 BC it was the site of the Spartan victory at the Battle of Notium.
 By the late fourth century BC it was joined in a sympoliteia (federal league) with Colophon and "by the Roman period the name of Notion dropped out of use completely."

 Archaeological expeditions, carried out in part by the University of Michigan, resumed in 2022.
 In July 2023, a small hoard of 68 gold persian darics was found buried underneath the walls of one of the houses.
 According to Christopher Ratté, one of the lead archaeologists on the expedition, the hoard may have been left by a soldier for safekeeping.